darkamenosa/ahoy_analytics/README.md

 > **Early Stage Project**
 >
+> Better to make it exist first, then improve later.
+>
 > This project is in active development with many assumptions baked in.
 Expect breaking changes.
 Best suited for small greenfield projects.
 >
 > **Current assumptions:**